Welcome to the

 - Research new insights and innovative solutions to health problems

-In 2013, the CCPHD began organization-wide Strategic Planning which is expected to be completed early in 2014.
+In 2014, the CCPHD completed its Strategic Plan.
 From these efforts, five strategic directions were selected including:

 - Ensuring formal and continuous quality improvement,